 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.

-Even the smallest breeze can create exhaust ventilation so that air is drawn out of the gravity vent.
-This movement of air is proportional to the wind speed and is measured in cubic feet per minute (CFM).
+Even the smallest breeze can create exhaust ventilation to draw air out of the gravity vent.
 Therefore, wind speeds of 11 mph for a 20 inch Gravity Ventilator produces 881 CFM of air exhaust for attic ventilation.

 The diameter size of all roof vents determines the Net Free Area, also known as the "NFA".
 NFA is the measured amount of opening each vent offers at each specific size. to be available for venting air through a specific vent size.
 The calculator below will find the overall number of vents needed to effectively ventilate the targeted attic space.